Orestes Destrade: Professional baseball career

 After college, he played many seasons in the minor leagues before his career at the major league level.
 Destrade was called up in September 1987 with the New York Yankees.
 He played in with the Pittsburgh Pirates (where he was the victim of pitcher Randy Johnson's first major league strikeout), and and for the Florida Marlins.
 Destrade was a member of the Florida Marlins' 1993 inaugural season.

 Destrade played five seasons (1989-1992 and 1995) for the Seibu Lions of the Japanese Pacific League, where he led the league in home runs for three consecutive years.
 He was also the MVP of the 1990 Japan Series.
 Despite his short career in Japan, Destrade is considered one of NPB's best career switch-hitters.

 Broadcasting career

 Destrade appeared on ESPN's Baseball Tonight.
 He provided color commentary for the 2006 World Baseball Classic and broadcast again with the 2009 World Baseball Classic for ESPN.
 He helped broadcast the 2007, 2008 & 2009 Little League World Series.
 Until April he was co-host of XM Radio's Baseball This Morning show on MLB Home Plate, XM channel 175, along with Buck Martinez and Mark Patrick.
 Destrade also worked as an on-field reporter during the Tampa Bay Rays' 2010 postseason celebration after clinching a playoff spot.

 Destrade became a broadcaster with the Tampa Bay Rays in 2011.
 He co-hosted the program Rays Live which aired as the pre and post-game analysis.
 Destrade was notable for clutching a baseball during his broadcasts — including radio broadcasts.
 On February 22, 2023, it was announced that Destrade would not be returning for the 2023 Rays season.

+Destrade currently hosts a Major League Baseball and Tampa Bay Rays-centric bi-weekly podcast called, "The 'Big O' Show" on the Fan Stream Sports network, hosted in its Tampa Bay studios.